 The E-1 treaty trader classification is for individuals and companies engaged in substantial trade between the United States and the qualifying treaty country.
 An employer must demonstrate that the United States business has created substantial trade between the United States and the treaty country before employees may qualify for the E-1 trader treaty classification.
 Moreover, non-U.S. resident nationals of the treaty county must ultimately own at least 50% of the United States entity.

 E-1 treaty trader countries include: Argentina, Australia, Austria, Belgium, Bolivia, Brunei, Canada, Chile, Colombia, Costa Rica, Denmark (does not include Faroe Islands or Greenland), Estonia, Ethiopia, Finland, France (includes Martinique, Guadeloupe, French Guiana and Reunion), Germany, Greece, Honduras, Ireland, Israel, Italy, Japan (includes Bonin and Ryukyu Islands), Jordan, Korea, Latvia, Liberia, Luxembourg, Mexico, Netherlands (includes Aruba and Netherlands Antilles), New Zealand, Norway (does not include Svalbard), Oman, Pakistan, Paraguay, Philippines, Poland, Singapore, Spain (applies to all territories), Suriname, Sweden, Switzerland, Taiwan, Thailand, Togo, Turkey, United Kingdom (applies only to British territories in Europe), and Yugoslavia (valid for new Republics that arose out of former Yugoslavia).
-Iran is also a treaty trader country, but the treaty is inoperative due to the Executive Order preventing trade with Iran.

 E-2 Treaty Investor